Use case

 Add URLs

 Paste one or more URLs, or add text copied from a page.
-Each source becomes one table row.
+Each primary source becomes one table row by default.

 Review the table in Rowvia.ai for Web pages and URLs